Copenhagen: attractions. What to do, where to go?

 Have fun in Copenhagen

 You may start with the Tivoli Gardens, which is one of the oldest amusement parks in the world.
 It was opened in 1843 and hasn’t aged a bit in terms of fun.
-Even Walt Disney visited park himself to look for inspiration for his own Disney World.
+Even Walt Disney visited the park himself to look for inspiration for his own Disney World.
 The secret of Tivoli is that there is something for everyone: young and old.
-The gardens are beautiful throughout the year and architecture is historic.
-You can either dine in one of many restaurants or bring picnics to the gardens which is a very popular activity there.
-One of the top Copenhagen’s attractions is a wooden roller-coaster ride in Tivoli.
-Opened in 1914 is one of the oldest in the world and still working with brakeman on board in every train.
+The gardens are beautiful throughout the year and the architecture is historic.
+You can either dine in one of the many restaurants or bring picnics to the gardens which is a very popular activity there.
+One of Copenhagen’s top attractions is a wooden roller-coaster ride in Tivoli.
+Opened in 1914 it’s one of the oldest in the world and still features a brakeman on board every train.

-If you are hungry for more amusement go to Bakken.
-It is just a 10-minute drive north of Copenhagen, located in the woods and Danes have been visiting it for generations.
-It was opened in 1583 and is the oldest, still operating amusement park in the world.
+If you are hungry for more amusement, go to Bakken.
+It is just a 10 minute drive north of Copenhagen, located in the woods and Danes have been visiting it for generations.
+It opened in 1583 and is the oldest, still operating amusement park in the world.
 It is a great place of leisure for everyone.
 Bakken offers fun rides, bars & pubs with entertainment and live music.
-No big brands are allowed at the park, no neon signs.
-Instead you get a blend of historic venue with modern feel and small independent shops.
+No big brands are allowed at the park and no neon signs.
+Instead, you get a blend of a historic venue with a modern feel and small independent shops.
 And the entrance is free.

-Don’t forget to visit arguably the most iconic thing – the sculpture of The Little Mermaid.
-The sculpture made of bronze and granite depicts a mermaid becoming a woman that sits on a rock by the waterside at the Langeline promenade.
+Don’t forget to visit arguably the most iconic landmark – the sculpture of The Little Mermaid.
+The sculpture made of bronze and granite depicts a mermaid becoming a woman, sitting on a rock by the waterside at the Langelinie promenade.

 Art and culture in Copenhagen

-There’s Museum of Copenhagen that wonderfully depicts 800 years of the city’s history.
+There’s also the Museum of Copenhagen which wonderfully depicts 800 years of the city’s history.
 In just one hour it will bring Copenhagen history back to life with its interactive installations & sounds.
-You will see the city development since the Viking Age till modern days.
+You will see the city’s development from the Viking Age till the modern days.

-Denmark and Copenhagen are both acknowledged for a great design, so it is worth visiting at least one of many modern and contemporary art galleries.
-To name just a few of the most famous ones: The Louisiana Museum of Modern Art, Kunsthal Charlottenborg, Nikolaj Kunsthal, ARKEN Museum of Modern Art.
+Denmark and Copenhagen are both acknowledged for great design, so it is worth visiting at least one of the many modern and contemporary art galleries.
+To name just a few of the most famous ones: The Louisiana Museum of Modern Art, Kunsthal Charlottenborg, Nikolaj Kunsthal and ARKEN Museum of Modern Art.

 Discover Danish architecture

-Recently Danish architecture has become popular over the world.
-Contemporary Danish architecture means lots of natural light, simplicity, sustainability and comfort.
-If this is something you fancy – check Danish Architecture Center with its exhibitions, lectures and city walks focusing on the city’s development.
+Recently, Danish architecture has become popular around the world.
+Contemporary Danish architecture means lots of natural light, simplicity, sustainability, and comfort.
+If this is something you fancy – check out the Danish Architecture Center with its exhibitions, lectures and city walks focusing on the city’s development.

-When it comes to the most iconic, historical architecture here are the top things to see:
+When it comes to the most iconic, historical architecture here are some of the top things to see:

-Roseborg Castle – one of the most significant and characteristic buildings in Copenhagen which nowadays houses some of Denmark’s greatest treasures as Crown Jewels and Crown Regalia.
+Rosenborg Castle – one of the most significant and characteristic buildings in Copenhagen which nowadays houses some of Denmark’s greatest treasures as the Crown Jewels and Crown Regalia.

 Christiansborg Palace – a former royal residence which is a government building these days.
-It is a seat of Danish Parliament, the Danish Prime Minister’s Office and the Supreme Court.
-The palace is also used by the Danish queen for official events.
+It is a seat of the Danish Parliament, the Danish Prime Minister’s Office, and the Supreme Court.
+The palace is also used by the Danish Queen for official events.

-Nyhavn – it is a whole district not just one building.
-Nyhavn, in English: New Harbor, is a very picturesque waterfront consisting of 17th and 18th century townhouses and a canal that harbours historical wooden ships.
+Nyhavn – this is a whole district and not just one building.
+Nyhavn, in English: New Harbor, is a very picturesque waterfront consisting of 17th and 18th-century townhouses and a canal that harbours historical wooden ships.
 This is a great entertainment area with bars, restaurants and cafes and you have undoubtedly seen it on Instagram.

 Bike rental in Copenhagen

-It is said that Copenhagen makes the world’s most bicycle-friendly city and it is true.
-Bycyklen (the City Bike) is the synonymous with Denmark’s capital.
-Infrastructure is the key, you can safely get by bike everywhere.
-Bikes are really easy to get – bike rentals are all over the city.
+It is said that Copenhagen is the world’s most bicycle-friendly city and it is true.
+Bycyklen (the City Bike) is synonymous with Denmark’s capital.
+Infrastructure is key and you can safely get by bike everywhere.
+Bikes are really easy to get a hold of as bike rentals are all over the city.
 There are also guided bike tours focused on different aspects of the city.
-So if you want to feel like a true Copenhagener – rent a bike and discover the city on two wheels.
+So, if you want to feel like a true Copenhagener – rent a bike and discover the city on two wheels.